colbyford/PyMOLfold/README.md

 ## Feature Roadmap

 - [ ] Support for multiple protein chains (with `esm3-medium-multimer-2024-09`).
+- [X] Functionality for downloading of existing structures from AlphaFoldDB and ModelArchive
+    - In v0.4.0 release (Credit: @colbyford and @ullahsamee)
 - [X] UI updates for model-specific controls
     - In v0.3.0 release (Credit: @colbyford)
 - [X] Model support for Protenix model